zainab-shakruwala/zainab-shakruwala/README.md

 I am a Data Scientist at NYC DOC and a recent graduate from Columbia University, interested in Recommendation Systems, NLP, Financial Services and Time Series Data.

 I am currently working on and really interested in:
+- GraphRAG and RAG
 - Predicting and Analyzing time series data.
 Specially looking on TBATS, ARIMA , LSTMS and Prophet.
 - Diving deep into Graph Algorithms and Recursive or backtracking algorithms.
--  RAG Algorithms

 Some of my projects
 - [Sephora Product Recommendation ChatBot](https://sephora-rag-nawlby8i5vy7drwddg83bg.streamlit.app)